ICMP Features

 [edit system internet-options] source-quench;

-Rate Limit ICMPv4 and ICMPv6 Traffic
+Rate Limit ICMP Traffic

-To limit the rate at which ICMPv4 or ICMPv6 messages can be
+To limit the rate at which ICMPv4 or ICMPv6 messages can be generated by the

-the appropriate rate limiting statement at the [edit system internet-options]
+limiting statement at the [edit system internet-options]

 hierarchy level.